stellarix/simpleLoad/README.md

 # simpleLoad
-Compile it as 32bit architecture, copy the base64 dll to $encodeStr
+Compile it as 32bit architecture, copy the base64 of the dll to $encodeStr

 ```bash
 $ cat simpleLoad.dll | xclip -sel c